lucidillusions/bsky-story/_posts/2025-06-30-glorious-fall.markdown

 Her legs buckled.
 Not from a blow, but from the sheer, uncontainable glory of the understanding.
 She didn't fall to the ground, but into a swirling abyss of silent, shimmering awe.
 The alleyway, the city, the very concept of 'The Bird of Paradise' vanished, leaving only the endless, star-strewn gaze of her unfathomable opponent, and the echo of a truly magnificent, utterly insignificant battle.

-As she floated down the abyss, she heard a guttural sound, "You've been chosen."
+As Lauren floated down the abyss, she heard a guttural sound, "You've been chosen."

 ---
 <em>Craving more cosmic dread?
 Imagine a custom eldritch horror, crafted just for you (or a delightfully terrified friend!).
 [Reach out](mailto:i@lucidillusions.in) and commission me for your very own eldritch tale.</em>